DCC-EX/dcc-ex.github.io/docs/index.rst

       - A simple web based throttle for your command station
     * - |EX-TT-LOGO-SMALL|
       - A separate stepper based turntable controller
+    * - |EX-IO-LOGO-SMALL|
+      - Use additional microcontrollers to expand I/O port capability
     * - |EX-DCCI-LOGO-SMALL|
       -  A DCC packet sniffing tool